cran/digest/README.md

-The digest package provides a principal function `digest()` for the creation of hash digests of arbitrary R objects (using the md5, sha-1, sha-256, crc32, xxhash, murmurhash, and spookyhash algorithms) permitting easy comparison of R language objects.
+The digest package provides a principal function `digest()` for the creation of hash digests of arbitrary R objects (using the md5, sha-1, sha-256, crc32, xxhash, murmurhash, spookyhash and blake3 algorithms) permitting easy comparison of R language objects.

 #### Examples